benzmuircroft/hyperdown/README.md

   testFolder:             'If testing server and client(s) in a single script this will move the storage to an inner folder of folderName',
   isServer:               'is a bool',
   // AddEventQueue:       'a tinybee that enforces queuing many users events and has memory so it can resume the queue ...'
   // consumedEventsQueue: 'a tinybee that enforces queuing many users consumedEvents and has memory so it can resume the queue ...'
+  // preventRepeats:      'a tinybee that remembers and can be told to forget'
   onClientConsumedEvents: 'required for server. is a function (see sever example)',
   eventHandler:           'required for clients. is a function (see client example)' }